 - A reliable content management system to handle site content

 You’ll just need to buy and register a domain name separately.
 You can find available domains through Shopify’s domain name generatorand start your ecommerce business fast.

 Pricing starts at around $15 per year, but can run as high as $81 per year, depending on the top-level domain you choose.

 Self-hosted ecommerce website

-Some ecommerce website builders like WooCommerce (a plugin for WordPress) and Magento are free.
-But you need to have an account with a hosting provider to manage your files and purchase a domain.
+Some ecommerce website builders like WooCommerce (a plug-in for WordPress) and Magento are free.
+But you need to have an account with an ecommerce hosting provider to manage your files and purchase a domain.

 Some costs you’ll incur when self-hosting your website include:

-- A web hosting account, which starts at $7.99 per month
+- An ecommerce hosting account, which starts at $7.99 per month

 - An SSL certificate, which starts at $69 per year